CodeYacht/first-contribution/README.md

 If you feel stuck, You can look for your query on the [discussions](https://github.com/orgs/Code-Yacht/discussions) page or ask questions by raising an [issue](https://github.com/Code-Yacht/first-contribution/issues/new).

-Hurray!
-You successfully made your first contribution! 🎉

 # Meet our contributors 🚀
 <img src="https://contrib.rocks/image?repo=Code-Yacht/first-contribution"/>